msalehzadeh/msalehzadeh.github.io/Research.md

 <!-- Text Section -->
 <div style="flex: 1; margin-right: 20px;">
-My research interests lie at the intersection of **mathematical biology**, **evolution** and **ecology**, where I apply a combination of theoretical, computational, and analytical approaches to address complex ecological and evolutionary problems.
-My work is broadly motivated by understanding the dynamics of ecosystems, particularly the mechanisms underlying **seed masting (masting)** strategies and **bark beetle infestations**.
+My research interests lie at the intersection of mathematical biology, evolution and ecology, where I apply a combination of theoretical, computational, and analytical approaches to address complex ecological and evolutionary problems.
+My work is broadly motivated by understanding the dynamics of ecosystems, particularly the mechanisms underlying seed masting (masting) strategies and bark beetle infestations.
 </div>
 </div>